irmen/Pyro5/Readme.rst

   - most classes and method names are the same or at least similar but may have been shuffled around to other modules
   - all toplevel functions are renamed to pep8 code style (but class method names are unchanged from Pyro4 for now)
   - instead of the global package namespace you should now ``import Pyro5.api`` if you want to have one place to access the most important things
+  - *compatibility layer:* to make upgrading easier there's a (limited) Pyro4 compatibility layer, enable this by ``from Pyro5.compatibility import Pyro4`` at the top of your modules.
+Read the docstring of this module for more details.

 - Proxy moved from core to new client module
 - Daemon moved from core to new server module